pycompression/xopen/README.rst

 v0.8.3
 ~~~~~~
-* When reading gzipped files, let ``pigz`` use at most four threads by default.
+* #20: When reading gzipped files, let ``pigz`` use at most four threads by default.
   This limit previously only applied when writing to a file.
+Contributed by @bernt-matthias.
 * Support Python 3.8

 v0.8.0